-We as acupuncturist and Chinese medicine practitioners take a holistic, or "whole body," approach for the treatment of hypertension, and take into account inharmonious conditions of the whole system than can involve the function of the liver, kidneys, digestive system and heart.
+We as an acupuncturist and Chinese medicine practitioners take a holistic, or "whole body," approach for the treatment of hypertension, and take into account inharmonious conditions of the whole system that can involve the function of the liver, kidneys, digestive system and heart.
 Treatment is based upon the idea of Qi (pronounced "chee"), the vital energy that flows through pathways called meridians, providing nourishment for all of the body's organs and protecting it from illness.
 When the flow of Qi becomes diminished or blocked, disease and illness result.
-The goal of treatment is to find and address the underlying imbalance(s) affecting the flow of Qi, leading to the elevated blood pressure and various symptoms.
+The goal of treatment is to find and address the underlying imbalance(s) affecting the flow of Qi, leading to elevated blood pressure and various symptoms.
 By addressing the root cause of your high blood pressure, TCM can help your body regain its natural balance.
 In doing so, you'll also be strengthening your health and reducing the risk of future health conditions.
 Acupuncture and Chinese medicine have proven effective against a wide variety of health concerns.
-Studies have found that a special form of acupuncture called electro-acupuncture, which uses electrical stimulation, may be particularly helpful in lowering blood pressure.
-By working together with your practitioner, you'll be on your way to successfully treating your hypertension and improving your health, for today and the days ahead.
-Similar to healthy eating and regular exercise, consistent acupuncture and Chinese herbal medicine treatments should be considered for the greatest long-term results.
+Studies have found that a unique form of acupuncture called electro-acupuncture, which uses electrical stimulation, may be particularly helpful in lowering blood pressure.
+By working together with your practitioner, you'll be on your way to successfully treat your hypertension and improving your health, for today and the days ahead.
+Similar to healthy eating and regular exercise, consistent acupuncture and Chinese herbal medicine treatments should be considered for the most excellent long-term results.

 Recommendations and Lifestyle Changes

-Both drugs and herbs are effective for treating hypertension, and they have their distinct advantages and disadvantages.
-In addition to choosing either drugs or herbal therapy, it is also important to make diet and lifestyle changes to ensure successful long-term management of hypertension.
+Both drugs and herbs are useful for treating hypertension, and they have their distinct advantages and disadvantages.
+In addition to choosing either medications or herbal therapy, it is also important to make diet and lifestyle changes to ensure successful long-term management of hypertension.

 - Eliminate salt from the diet in cases of hypertension.
-Avoid MSG, baking soda, meat, fat, aged foods, alcohol, diet soft drinks, preservatives, sugar substitutes, meat tenderizers, and soy sauce.
+Avoid MSG, baking soda, meat, fat, aged foods, alcohol, diet soft drinks, preservatives, sugar substitutes, meat tenderisers, and soy sauce.

 - Over-the-counter medications that contain ibuprofen, such as Advil or Motrin, should not be used.